ffolaranmi/app25-26/README.md

 - JDK 17 / JetBrains Runtime 17

 ### Android Studio Version
-Use the version documented in the original setup guide — check the project repo's `docs/` folder for the screenshot reference.
+Use the version documented in the original setup guide, check the project repo's `docs/` folder for the screenshot reference.

 ### Build Configuration